 - Tapotement – Tapotement involves the percussive manipulation of soft tissues with a cupped hand or massage equipment and is most commonly used to relax spastic muscle contraction or enhance postural drainage for respiratory conditions.

-Contraindications to massage therapy include unstable or infected fractures or tissue and the direct manipulation of a malignancy.
+Contraindications to therapeutic massage for dogs include unstable or infected fractures or tissue and the direct manipulation of a malignancy.
 In most instances, massage is an indispensable therapy when animals are in intensive care and have restricted mobility.

-IVDD patients enjoy properly performed massage that starts with a stroking effleurage and ends the same with various other techniques depending on the needs of the tissues between.
+Pets with IVDD enjoy properly performed therapeutic massage that starts with a stroking effleurage and ends the same with various other techniques depending on the needs of the tissues between.
 Start with your pet lying on its belly on a soft pillow or bed.
-Begin stroking initially to relax your pet start at the head and work towards the back.
+Begin stroking initially to relax your pet, start at the head and work towards the back.
 When stroking, start at the body and move towards the foot.
 Place the entire hand in contact with the skin of your pet and maintain a gentle but firm pressure.